imixs/imixs-adapters/imixs-adapters-wopi/README.md

 ## The Rest API

-The WOPI Adapter module pvovices a Rest API with the following endpoints:
+The WOPI Adapter module provides a Rest API with the following endpoints.
+The endpoints are based on the WOPI API.

 | Method |URI                           | Description                               					   |